NSB Logo Jennifer Moss Jennifer Moss

 Award-winning writer, committed researcher and syndicated radio columnist, Jennifer Moss is a leading voice of this generation on work-related topics.
 She is a sought out commentator for global media as an expert in workplace culture, employee well-being, mental health, and burnout, as well as the future of work and leadership.

 Her most recent book, The Burnout Epidemic, was named 10 Best New Management Books for 2022 by Thinkers50 and shortlisted for the 2021 Outstanding Works of Literature Award.
-Her next book will be published in 2024 by Harvard Business Press.
+Her next book will be published in 2024 by Harvard Business Press, titled Why are We Here: Creating a Work Culture Everyone Wants.
+Themes in this new speaking topic and book address initiatives to combat employee isolation, loneliness, and foster belonging, as well as leadership development focused on purpose, cognitive empathy, and hope, to enhance team performance.

 Jennifer writes for Harvard Business Review and Fast Company and her work is frequently included by CNN, TIME, The New York Times, The Wall Street Journal, and The Washington Post.